Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/xapnet-tutorial-part1.markdown

 ```

-{{%info%}}
+{{%note%}}
-Template Matching support inheritance relationships, so that entries of a sub-class are visible in the context of the super class, but not the other way around.{{%/info%}}
+Template Matching support inheritance relationships, so that entries of a sub-class are visible in the context of the super class, but not the other way around.{{%/note%}}

 #### SQL Query
 The SQLQuery class is used to query the Space with an SQL-like syntax.
 The query statement includes only the WHERE statement part.
 An SQLQuery is composed from the class of entry to query and an expression in SQL syntax.